All in One View

 Automatically generate content

-documentation site by following the steps above.
+build a documentation site by following the steps above.

-command has completed
+After the mkdocs build command has completed

-successfully, browse the contents of the docs/_build/html
+successfully, browse the contents of the site/ folder and

-folder and discuss what you find.
+discuss what you find.

 Publishing